EnovaMaker/nixos-taler/README.md

 covers the bare daemons.
 Running an exchange or merchant in production also needs an auditor, certificate management, backups, secrets rotation, sandboxing, and safe AML/KYC configuration — none of which exist there yet.
-This project fills that gap, coordinated with the module's current maintainers rather than duplicating their work.
+This project fills that gap as an extension to their module rather than a competing one, to be coordinated with its maintainers before any upstream PR.

 ## Status